Restricted permutations refined by number of crossings and nestings: Connection to the -Catalan number of Randrianarivony

 In this section, we present an unexpected result on the joint distribution of the statistics $\exc$ and $\crs$ (see Theorem \ref{thm:thm52}).
 The connection with the q,p-Catalan number of Randrianarivony is due to the following lemma about the characterization of nonnesting permutations in terms of avoiding permutations. \begin{lemma} For all integer n, we have $N\!N_n =S_n(321)$. \end{lemma} \begin{proof} It is clear that a given permutation $\sigma$ is nonnesting if and only if it is bi-increasing.
-That means $\sigma(i_1)\sigma(i_2)\ldots \sigma(i_k)$ and $\sigma(j_1)\sigma(j_2)\ldots \sigma(j_{n-k})$ are both increasing subsequences, where $\{i_1,i_2,\ldots , i_k\}$ and $\{j_1,j_2,\ldots , j_{n-k}\}$ are respectively excedances and non-excedances of $\sigma$ in increasing order.
 Following Reifegerste \cite{ARef}, bi-increasing permutations and 321-avoiding permutations are the same. \end{proof}

 Randrianarivony \cite{ARandr} defined a $q,p-$Catalan numbers $C_n(q,p)$ through the relation